-So, if you’re looking for an easy tool that will help you to build your own blog or website without learning complicated HTML, WordPress is right for you.
+If you’re looking for an easy tool that will help you to build your own blog or website without learning complicated HTML, WordPress is right for you.
 And, you’ll find that WordPress is incredibly flexible, with thousands of themes, plugins, and support options to ensure that your site will continue to grow with you in the future.

 We hope this has been helpful, and we look forward to seeing what you’re able to build with WordPress!